naiyerasif/site/blog/2018-12-09-uploading-files-with-spring.md

 ---
-title: Multipart upload with Spring
+title: Uploading files with Spring
-path: multipart-upload-with-spring
+path: uploading-files-with-spring
 date: 2018-12-09
 updated: 2018-12-09
 author: [naiyer]
-summary: Upload a directory or file using a Spring backend
+summary: Create a RESTful service using Spring and an Angular client to upload a directory or file
 tags: ['guide', 'spring', 'angular']
 ---

 ## Intent

-You need to create an Angular frontend to upload a folder or file with the help of a Spring backend.
+The intent of this guide is to write a RESTful service to upload a folder or file with the help of a Spring backend and design a simple Angular client to demonstrate the functionality.

 ### Setup